Jia-Xiu/Jia_et_al_ISMECOMMS_2022/README.md

 # Unravelling the interplay of ecological processes shaping the bacterial rare biosphere
 The following is the scripts related to the manuscript: Unravelling the interplay of ecological processes shaping the bacterial rare biosphere, authored by Xiu Jia, Francisco Dini-Andreote and Joana Falcão Salles.
+For recent updates, please go to https://github.com/Jia-Xiu/collaborations/tree/main/Araujo_et_al_2022.

 ## Using QIIME2/2018.2 for cDNA sequences analysis
 Work at QIIME2/2018.2 environment, using the following script